AdrianAbeyta/ICML2019-TREX/README.md

 ## Generate checkpointed RL models
 Note: The example displayed will demonstrate learned obsticale avoidance of the Tutrlebot3 Burger by ROBOTIS.
 For demonstration of obsticale avoidance via the Walrus platform, please edit the env_id in the configurations to (INSERT WALRUS ENV_ID).

-- Inorder to train the TREX preference model you first must develop checkpointed RL models for use as demonstrations.
-Stable-baselines Proximal Policy Optimization (PP02) was used in combination with MLP inorder to generate the checkpoints.
+- In order to train the TREX preference model, you first must develop checkpointed RL models for use as demonstrations.
+Stable-baselines Proximal Policy Optimization (PP02) was used in combination with MLP in order to generate the checkpoints.
 In the terminal of your choice, use the roslaunch command to begin training:

 ```
   $ roslaunch start_training_turtlebot3_ppo2.launch